rdegges/django-twilio/docs/source/foreword.rst

 ======================

-Before getting started with django-twilio, it will serve you best to read the `How it Works <http://www.twilio.com/api/>`_ page on twilio's website.
+Before getting started with django-twilio, it will serve you best to read the `How it Works <http://www.twilio.com/api/>`_ page on Twilio's website.
 That describes the architecture and API flow that all of your applications will be using, and that django-twilio will help to abstract.

-django-twilio also depends on the official `twilio python library
+django-twilio also depends on the official `Twilio python library
 <https://github.com/twilio/twilio-python>`_, so you might want to look at their
 ``README`` to get a decent idea of how things work.